Salute (21 Guns album): Critical reception

 Billboard magazine gave the album a positive review, singling out the "catchy leadoff track 'Knee Deep'" but conceding that the band "treads familiar turf lyrically and musically" and has little in common with Gorham's "venerable roots" in Thin Lizzy.
+The Daily Press gave the album 2 out of 4 stars, a "fair" reception, while parroting the text of Billboard's review.